Wilhelm II: Early War

 On 1 August 1914 (Saturday), Wilhelm II made a war speech in front of a great crowd.
 On Monday, he motored back to Berlin from Potsdam and issued an imperial order to convene the Reichstag the next day.

-On 19 August 1914, Wilhelm II predicted that Germany will win the war.
-He said "I am firmly confident that, with the help of God, the bravery of the German Army and Navy and the unquenchable unanimity of the German people during those hours of danger, victory will crown our cause."
+On 19 August 1914, Wilhelm II predicted that Germany would win the war.
+He said, "I am firmly confident that, with the help of God, the bravery of the German Army and Navy and the unquenchable unanimity of the German people during those hours of danger, victory will crown our cause."

-On 14 November 1914, Wilhelm II met with his cabinet and concluded that the Great War could not be won.
-Nonetheless, they continued the war for four more years.

 Shadow-Kaiser

 Wilhelm's role in wartime was one of ever-decreasing power as he increasingly handled awards ceremonies and honorific duties.
 The high command continued with its strategy even when it was clear that the Schlieffen plan had failed.
-By 1916 the Empire had effectively become a military dictatorship under the control of Field Marshal Paul von Hindenburg and General Erich Ludendorff.
+By 1916, the Empire had effectively become a military dictatorship under the control of Field Marshal Paul von Hindenburg and General Erich Ludendorff.
 Increasingly cut off from reality and the political decision-making process, Wilhelm vacillated between defeatism and dreams of victory, depending upon the fortunes of his armies.
-Nevertheless, Wilhelm still retained the ultimate authority in matters of political appointment, and it was only after his consent had been gained that major changes to the high command could be effected.
-Wilhelm was in favour of the dismissal of Colonel General Helmuth von Moltke the Younger in September 1914 and his replacement by General Erich von Falkenhayn.
+Nevertheless, Wilhelm still retained the ultimate authority in matters of political appointment, and it was only after his consent had been gained that major changes to the high command could be brought about.
+Wilhelm was in favour of the dismissal of Colonel General Helmuth von Moltke in September 1914 and his replacement by General Erich von Falkenhayn.
 In 1917, Hindenburg and Ludendorff decided that Bethman-Hollweg was no longer acceptable to them as Chancellor and called upon the Kaiser to appoint somebody else.
 When asked whom they would accept, Ludendorff recommended Georg Michaelis, a nonentity whom he barely knew.
 Despite this, the Kaiser accepted the suggestion.
-Upon hearing in July 1917 that his cousin George V had changed the name of the British royal house to Windsor, Wilhelm remarked that he planned to see Shakespeare's play The Merry Wives of Saxe-Coburg-Gotha.
+Upon hearing in July 1917 that his cousin George V had changed the name of the British royal house to Windsor, Wilhelm remarked that he planned to see Shakespeare's play "The Merry Wives of Saxe-Coburg-Gotha".
 The Kaiser's support base collapsed completely in October–November 1918 in the military, the civilian government, and in German public opinion, as President Woodrow Wilson made it very clear that the monarchy must be overthrown before an end of the war could take place.
 That year also saw Wilhelm sickened during the worldwide Spanish flu outbreak, though he survived.